bernamar/sheridan-template-responsive/README.md

 </div>
 ```

+##### Usage

-Nest all elements in the new_site element.
+Build your site in this file alone and nest all elements in the `new_site` element.
 Please rename this element in both HTML and CSS files.

 ## CSS